wp-plugins/lh-posse/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. To enable pretty permalinks (e.g. `http://example.com/feed/lh-posse-fb/`), go to Permalinks in the Setting menu and Save.

-== FAQ ==
+== Frequently Asked Questions ==

- Q: Why the name LH-POSSE?
+= Why the name LH-POSSE? =
 POSSE stands for Post (On your own Site) Syndicate Elsewhere.
 It has been developed for use in [LocalHero][], hence LH-POSSE.
 More information on POSSE and the Indieweb is available here: http://indiewebcamp.com/POSSE

 == Changelog ==